polterguy/sephia-five/README.md

 In Sephia Five we will even _"babelize"_ the subject line, by encrypting the original subject, and inserting a randomly fetched subject.
 This _"babelized"_ subject will be automatically fetched from a news provider, such as the New York Times, Wall Street Journal, or any other website you wish to use as a _"babelizing service"_.
 For an adversary picking up on your conversation, the email will be perceived as an innocent discussion about some random news article - While it could actually be a conversation between the US President to his minister of defense, carrying nuclear rocket launch codes, without any adversary having as much as a single suspicion.

-With Sephia Five you can also create PGP key pairs up to 8192 bit strength, implying that every single super computer on the planet, would need billions of years working together, to be able to decrypt as much as a single byte from the original email!
+With Sephia Five you can also create PGP key pairs up to 8192 bit strength, implying that every single super computer on the planet, would need billions of years working together, to be able to decrypt as much as a single byte from the original email.
+Sephia Five is paranoid, such that you don't have to be!

 ![alt screenshot of Sephia Five](media/screenshots/screenshot-7.png)